GIfatahTH/states_rebuilder/examples/ex_009_1_3_ca_todo_mvc_with_state_persistence/README.md

 By this example, I will demonstrate the above statement.

 The example consist of the [Todo MVC app](https://github.com/brianegan/flutter_architecture_samples/blob/master/app_spec.md) extended to handle dynamic dark/light theme and app internationalization.
+The app state will be stored using SharedPreferences, Hive and sqflite for demonstration purpose.

 # Setting persistance provider